wxd237/gitlab-development-kit/README.md

 make update
 ```

-This will update both `gitlab` and `gitlab-shell` and run any possible migrations.
+This will update both `gitlab`, `gitlab-ci` and `gitlab-shell` and run any possible migrations.
-You can also update them separately by running `make gitlab-update` and
+You can also update them separately by running `make gitlab-update` `make gitlab-ci-update` and
 `make gitlab-shell-update` respectively.

 ## OpenLDAP